 Students who have studied a particular language for one year or less do not have to take a placement exam for that language; however, they may wish to take the exam to see how well they do.

 Students who have had any number of years of Latin at the high school level and who do not wish to study Latin at Gettysburg College, do not have to take the placement exam.

 Students who have studied languages in high school that Gettysburg College does not offer for credit (e.g., Urdu, Polish, and Swahili), cannot take a placement exam in these languages because we do not offer one.

 Students who have studied French, German, Italian, Latin, and Spanish will take their exam online.

 Students who have studied ancient Greek, Arabic, Chinese, and Japanese will take the placement test during the on-campus orientation period in August.

-Online placement exams will be available during a three-week period between May 25 and June 15.
+Online placement exams will be available during a three-week period between the end of May and early June.

 Depending on the language, students will have a period of either forty-five minutes (French) or an hour (German, Italian, Latin, and Spanish) to complete the online language placement exams.
 When the designated time expires, the computer-generated exam process automatically stops.

 For placement exams taken on campus (Arabic, Chinese, or Japanese), students will have a period of an hour followed by a short oral interview.